Last night the neighborhood owls were going crazy.

 All your important relationships, redefined as prepositions

 A wayward postal employee parks in the middle of the food truck lot and starts selling other people’s mail.
-At first, the citizens are scandalized, but they quickly start snatching up birthday cards, letters, catalogs and bills, paying a pretty penny for each, treasuring them as if they were their own, much to the eventual confusion of their family members and descendants.
+At first, the citizens are scandalized, but they quickly start snatching up birthday cards, letters, catalogs and bills, paying good prices, treasuring them as if they were their own, much to the eventual confusion of their family members and descendants.

-Stop looking at the existing maps.
-Start surveying where the roads should be.
+Stop mapping the existing roads.
+Start surveying where new roads should be.